Akuli/porcupine/docs/settings.rst

 -------------------

 Click *Porcupine Settings* in the *Edit* menu to open the dialog.
-It is meant to be used for editing :data:`global_settings`.
+It allows the user to edit :data:`global_settings`.

 .. autofunction:: get_dialog_content